All Collections

 • Number of Verkada cameras being used

-If you aren't sure which data plan you should be choosing with your cellular carrier, review this KB prior to selecting a plan.
+If you aren't sure which data plan you should be choosing with your cellular carrier, see the Bandwidth Consumption Uplink Requirements prior to selecting a plan.

-After the SIM is secure in the tray, reconnect the SIM door, as some cradlepoint models won't power on if the SIM door isn't seated.
+4. After the SIM is secure in the tray, reconnect the SIM door, as some Cradlepoint models won't power on if the SIM door isn't seated.

 Antennas